krischer/instaseis/doc/index.rst

 Acquiring A Database
 ^^^^^^^^^^^^^^^^^^^^

-To use Instaseis, one requires access to a waveform database.
+To use Instaseis, one requires access to a waveform database. `AxiSEM
-`AxiSEM <http://axisem.info>`_ has to be used to calculate one from scratch.
-In the near future we plan to offer remote databases that Instaseis can then connect to.
-As these database tend to get very big we so far cannot offer them as a download.
+<http://axisem.info>`_ has to be used to calculate one from scratch.
+As these
+database tend to get very big we so far cannot offer them as a download.
 If you are interested in a big database, please contact us.

 To quickly get started, please download one of these low frequency example databases (please note that they may only be available temporarily):